 1. What is lock snapping?

-Lock snapping is an increasingly common method of attack used by burglars to gain entry to your property.
-The method involves snapping the cylinder at a weak point, which allows the attacker to manipulate the lock open.
+Lock snapping is an increasingly common method of attack used by burglars to gain entry to your property in Stockport and surounding areas.
+The method involves snapping the cylinder at a weak point, which allows the attacker to manipulate the lock open quietly within a few seconds.

 2. What types of locks are vulnerable?

-Lock snapping exploits a vulnerability inherent in the design of Euro Profile Cylinders, which are the locking mechanisms used on almost all uPVC doors.
-Whilst you may think that all the multi locking points on your door make it secure, it’s important to realise they are all locke in position by the cylinder – this is the weakest point and if compromised all the locking points are free to move.
+Lock snapping exploits a vulnerability inherent in the design of Euro Profile Cylinders, which are used on almost all uPVC doors.
+Whilst you may think that all the multi locking points on your door make it secure, it’s important to realise they are all locked in position by the cylinder – this is the weakest point and if compromised all the locking points are free to move.

 3. How common is lock snapping?